HDFGroup/hsds/docs/authorization.md

 Access Control Lists
 --------------------

-Access Control List (ACL) are key-value stores that are associated with each domain or folder and manage what operations can be performed by a given user.
+Once a request is authenticated (i.e. the requesting user is verifyied) it is then authorized (i.e. determine if the user is allowed to perform a specific action, say deleting a domain).
+To do this Access Control Lists (ACLs) are associatted with each domain or folder and they determine which actions are permitted for each user (or user group).

 Each ACL consists of 1 or more items in the form: